local

 }

 In the above example, the "text" property of the second block is overwritten and set to None, so it won’t render any text.
 That’s because both ner_manual and choice render the "text" of an annotation task if present, so it would show up twice, once in each block.
+The same is true for other content types such as "audio", "video", "image" when used in blocks with choice- they need to be set to None to prevent duplication.
 You typically also want to define text_input settings with the block, so you can have multiple inputs if needed and don’t need to store the presentational settings with each annotation task.

 Aside from the task content, you can also define the following config settings with each block: